Mr-ParthSharma/background-generator-javaScript/README.md

 # background-generator-javaScript
-Select two different colors and generate the Linear_gradian code for the following background
+Select two different colors and generate the linear-gradient code for the following background